awsdocs/amazon-workmail-administration-guide/doc_source/what_is.md

 # What Is Amazon WorkMail?<a name="what_is"></a>

 Amazon WorkMail is a secure, managed business email and calendaring service with support for existing desktop and mobile email clients\.
-You can access your email, contacts, and calendars using Microsoft Outlook, your browser, or their native iOS and Android email applications\.
+Amazon WorkMail users can access their email, contacts, and calendars using Microsoft Outlook, their browser, or their native iOS and Android email applications\.
 You can integrate Amazon WorkMail with your existing corporate directory and control both the keys that encrypt your data and the location in which your data is stored\.

 For a list of supported AWS Regions and endpoints, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#wm_region)\.